bact/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 ## Description

 Provides information about the relationship between two Elements.

 For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SpdxDocument and another SpdxDocument.

-Relationship names should be descriptive enough to easily deduce the correct direction from their name.
-The best way to do this is to make sure that the relationship name completes the sentence:

-`from` (is) (a) `RELATIONSHIP` `to`
+A relationship can be either directional or non-directional (directionless).

+The direction of a relationship is always from the `from` Element to the `to` Element, as defined in the relationship type entry's description.

+If a relationship is non-directional, the order of the `from` and `to` Elements does not matter.

 ## Metadata